Discrete-time Quantum Walks in Qudit Systems: Discussion

+where $P_{success}$ represents the success probability of the decomposed circuit, $P_{\text{success of gate}}$ is the success probability of each gate (whether single-qubit/qudit or multi-qubit/qudit) based on the hardware specifications, $depth$ refers to the circuit depth after decomposition and $T_1$ is the relaxation time of the quantum hardware.
+For further experiments, we take the value of $T_1$ as per \cite{IBMnoise} for different available quantum systems up to 4-ary quantum systems.
+Hence, we need to restrict to smaller dimensional quantum systems for further comparative analysis.
+We take 3-qubit binary systems and 3-qutrit ternary systems for 4-step DTQW.
+The probability of success for both the systems is as Figure \ref{fig:success_prob_analysis_vs_naive}.
+It clearly exhibits that instead of a higher error rate in higher dimensional systems, the nearest-neighbor approach on ternary systems outperforms the increment-decrement approach on binary systems with respect to success probability for the same number of DTQW steps due to robust circuit concerning circuit depth and gate count.}

-\subsection{Implementation of DTQW using different coins}
+\paragraph{Implementation of DTQW using different coins}

 Through numerical analysis, we have simulated and verified our proposed circuit designs of DTQW.
 Figure \ref{H_dtqw} shows the probability distribution after 100 steps of a DTQW using a Hadamard coin, where the initial position state is $\ket{0}$.
-Figure \ref{2d_DFT} and \ref{2d_grover} portray the probability distribution after 30 steps of a two-dimensional DTQW using a DFT coin and Grover's coin respectively, where the initial position state is $\ket{0}$.
+Figure \ref{2d_DFT} and \ref{2d_grover} portray the probability distribution after 50 steps of a two-dimensional DTQW using a DFT coin and Grover's coin respectively, where the initial position state is as per \cite{Tregenna_2003}.
+The diffusiveness of the probability distribution of DTQW can be shown from the results, which differentiates the DTQW from classical random walks.